Oral rehydration therapy: Definition

-In the early 1980s, "oral rehydration therapy" referred only to the preparation prescribed by the World Health Organization (WHO) and UNICEF.
-In 1988, the definition changed to encompass recommended home-made solutions, because the official preparation was not always readily available.
-The definition was again amended in 1988 to include continued feeding as an appropriate associated therapy.
-In 1991, the definition became, "an increase in administered hydrational fluids" and in 1993, "an increase in administered fluids and continued feeding".
+In the early 1980s, "oral rehydration therapy" meant only the preparation prescribed by the World Health Organization (WHO) and UNICEF.
+In 1988, the definition was changed to include recommended home-made solutions, because the official preparation was not always available.
+The definition was also amended in 1988, to include continued feeding as associated therapy.
+In 1991, the definition became "an increase in administered hydrational fluids"; in 1993, "an increase in administered fluids and continued feeding".

 Development

-Dehydration was a major cause of death during the 1829 cholera pandemic in Russia and Western Europe.
-In 1831, William Brooke O'Shaughnessy noted the changes in blood composition and loss of water and salt in the stool of people with cholera and prescribed intravenous fluid therapy (IV fluids), first administered by Latta.
-The prescribing of hypertonic IV therapy by Rogers decreased the mortality rate of cholera from 70 to 40 percent.
-In the West, IV therapy became the "gold standard" for the treatment of moderate and severe dehydration.